Community Accreditation for Produce Safety (CAPS) Required Documents

-For an overview, see the 2016 CAPS Application Checklist.
-Although CAPS is completed on-line at capsvt.org, you can preview the CAPS required documents below.
+Although CAPS is completed on-line at https://vvbga.org/home, you can preview the CAPS required documents below.

-EMPLOYEE TRAINING VERIFICATION––DUE July 15 of each year.
+EMPLOYEE TRAINING VERIFICATION DUE by July 15 of each year.
 If you have employees, document how and when you trained them.
-Feel free to modify and use the following examples: CAPS minimum Health and Hygiene Policy group sign-off form–adapt this basic template to your farm for employees to read and sign collectively (Word version here), CAPS Health and Hygiene Policy Form ( based on USDA GAP template)–adapt this to your farm for your employees to read and sign individually. ( 2016-CAPS Employee Training Log to list names and training dates of your employees (alternately use and edit the Word version here).
+Feel free to modify and use the following examples: CAPS minimum Health and Hygiene Policy group sign-off form–adapt this basic template to your farm for employees to read and sign collectively (Word version here); CAPS Health and Hygiene Policy Form ( based on USDA GAP template)–adapt this to your farm for your employees to read and sign individually.
+Use the CAPS Employee Training Log (PDF) to list names and training dates of your employees (alternately use and edit the Word version here).
 Watch or show this informal “10-cent Hand Wash” video to help with your employee training.
 (Warning –this is an informal “homemade” video–although not professional, the washing technique is SOLID!)

-- CAPS #14– MANURE AND COMPOST RECORDS— DUE Nov.
-1 of each year.
-If you use animal manure on your farm (raw or aged), for compost production or field application, you need to record that use for CAPS, following the VOF-Guidelines for Manure-and-Compost.
-Optionally, you can record by hand, on one or both of these forms, and then upload them later.
+MANURE AND COMPOST RECORDS If you use animal manure on your farm (raw or aged), for compost production or field application, you need to record that use for CAPS, following the VOF Guidelines for Manure and Compost.
+Optionally, you can record by hand, on one or both of these forms.

-- CAPS #18- COLD STORAGE AND THERMOMETER PHOTOS –DUE Nov.
-1 of each year.
-For farms that need cold storage, CAPS requires additional photos of cold storage units(s) and accurate thermometers .
-Farms with no cold storage simply need to exlain why they don’t need it.
+Cold Storage and Thermometer Photos For farms that need cold storage, CAPS requires additional photos of cold storage units(s) and accurate thermometers .
+Farms with no cold storage simply need to explain why they don’t need it.
 Examples and information here.